wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    <pre><strong>git branch mytopicbranch
    </strong></pre>

-   Identify the commit where HEAD be:

-   <pre><strong>git log
-   </strong></pre>

-   Copy in your Clipboard the SHA of the commit that should be HEAD, such as "2f7efb32".
+   Identify the SHA associated to the commit where HEAD should be by looking on-line or a git log command such as <a href="#Commmitted">commits not yet pushed</a>, such as "2f7efb32".

-   Reset HEAD to that:
+   Reset HEAD to that SHA, such as:

    <pre><strong>git reset 2f7efb32 --hard
    </strong></pre>